QVGen: Pushing the Limit of Quantized Video Generative Models: Additional Fine-Grained Decay Strategies

-Compared with our \textit{rank-decay} strategy (with $r=32$), both alternative methods require storing multiple tensors\footnote{The ``Sparse-based'' strategy additionally requires storing binary masks to enforce sparsity.}, each with the same shape as the corresponding linear layer's weight matrix.
+Compared with our \textit{rank-decay} strategy (with $r=32$), both alternative methods require storing multiple tensors\footnote{The ``Sparse'' strategy additionally requires storing binary masks to enforce sparsity.}, each with the same shape as the corresponding linear layer's weight matrix.
 In particular, the ``Res.
-Q.-based'' strategy incurs substantial memory overhead and necessitates CPU offloading to avoid out-of-memory (OOM) issues.
-Furthermore, the ``Sparse-based'' strategy introduces extra computational cost due to the matrix multiplication between the mask and $\mW_\Phi$.
-In practice, the ``Sparse-based'' and ``Res.
-Q.-based'' strategies consume $20.12$ and $28.78$ GPU days, respectively, whereas our proposed \textit{rank-decay} requires only $11.11$ GPU days (see Tab.~\ref{tab:hours}).
+Q.'' strategy incurs substantial memory overhead and necessitates CPU offloading to avoid out-of-memory (OOM) issues.
+Furthermore, the ``Sparse'' strategy introduces extra computational cost due to the matrix multiplication between the mask and $\mW_\Phi$.
+In practice, the ``Sparse'' and ``Res.
+Q.'' strategies consume $20.12$ and $28.78$ GPU days, respectively, whereas our proposed \textit{rank-decay} requires only $11.11$ GPU days (see Tab.~\ref{tab:hours}).
 More importantly, \textit{rank-decay} also achieves significantly better performance than both alternatives, as demonstrated in Tab.~\ref{tab:decay}.